fossfreedom/coverart-browser/README.md

 Summary: whats new in this release

- - find & display embedded covers in MP3, M4a, FLAC & OGG files
+ - find & display embedded covers in MP3, M4A, FLAC & Ogg files
  - Optional coverart search from Discogs internet service
  - new filter by decade
  - configurable shadow effect behind cover display